FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

 ## NixOs deployment

-Ok, so now we want to take our NixOs module and install it on our fresh machine!
-We need to create a new flake inside `blog_deployment` repository.
+So now we want to add our rust backend to the host.

-This is very straight forward.
-We just need to add new input for now pointing to specific commit and define NixOs configuration called `blog`.
+We need to add new input for now pointing to specific commit and define NixOs configuration called `blog`.
 It inherits `system` so in our case - value `"x86_64-linux"`, passes `specialArgs` and finally import a module from file config.nix  which contains our system configuration.